Menditect/documentation/additional/01-howtos/backend-guide.md

 ### Step 4

 The last step is selecting an application instance.
-Click 'Application instance'.
+Click 'Select app instance'.

 ![Add test configuration](images/run_first_test/06.png)

-- If you're running your Application under test on the Mendix Cloud, click 'Existing application instance'.
-You can select any of the application instances MTA has detected when you added the Application.
-- If you're running on another cloud provider, on premise, or on a local computer, click 'New application instance'.

-After you have selected an Application instance, you will see the name and UID shown like this:
+After you have selected an Application instance, you will see this:

 ![Add test configuration](images/run_first_test/07.png)